Shubhambhat06/Cross-SIEM-Query-Translation-Framework/README.md

   <img src="siem_architecture.svg" alt="NL-SIEM Architecture" width="800"/>
 </div>

 > *Figure 1.
-End-to-end NL-SIEM pipeline: natural language input is parsed by the LLM agent into a platform-agnostic IR, which is then independently formatted by five SIEM-specific translators and passed through a multi-dimensional evaluation layer.*
+End-to-end NL-SIEM pipeline: natural language input is classified against the ATT&CK knowledge base, encoded into a platform-agnostic IR that embeds ATT&CK identity as a structural property, and then translated independently by five SIEM-specific agents — each bound to the same behavioral contract.*

+### Stage 1 — ATT&CK-Aware Threat Classification

+A dedicated ATT&CK Classifier Agent reasons over the ATT&CK knowledge base to resolve the most appropriate tactic, technique, and sub-technique from a natural-language description.
+Analysts provide no ATT&CK identifiers and no platform-specific details.
+The classifier establishes the canonical adversary behavior representation before any platform-dependent logic is introduced.
+This mapping becomes the semantic anchor for the rest of the pipeline.

+### Stage 2 — Intermediate Representation as a Semantic Contract

+Once ATT&CK context is established, the system encodes detection intent into a platform-independent Intermediate Representation.
+The IR captures:

+- ATT&CK tactic, technique, and sub-technique (embedded structurally, not as metadata)
+- Event categories and telemetry requirements
+- Detection predicates and filtering logic
+- Temporal constraints and aggregation functions
+- Threshold conditions and logical event relationships

+By separating behavioral intent from implementation syntax, the IR functions as a semantic contract that all downstream translators must honor.

+### Stage 3 — Cross-Platform Detection Translation

+Five independent translation agents — each supported by a RAG retrieval layer grounded in curated platform documentation — consume the same IR and generate platform-specific detection logic.
+Because all outputs originate from a shared ATT&CK-bound representation, cross-platform consistency is an architectural property, not a post-generation validation task.

 ---